-We do this in obvious ways which are clear violations of social and cultural norms, and
+We do this in obvious ways which are clear violations of social and cultural norms, and we do it in subtle ways which are expressions of what we have come to believe we have a right to do.

 Our rights come from our ability to be responsible.
-When we assume the responsibility for the welfare of another in a fiduciary relationship, we gain the right to make decisions on their behalf.
-But when we claim the rights without exercising the responsibility we are abusing their rights-we are engaging in a form of abuse of the other.
-So we can see that there are actually two kinds of abuse.
-One is a quality When a state has a vacancy in one their Congressional Senate seats, the governor may be empowered to fill that seat until the next general election.
-This is a right which falls to the governor because the governor is assumed to be acting on behalf of the people of the state.
-When the governor instead claims this right as a power which he can exploit for his own benefit, he is abusing his power, may be said to be corrupt, and may be impeached and convicted [as with Rod Blagojevich in Illinois]. of a given choice creating a specific event.
+When we assume the responsibility for the welfare of another in a fiduciary relationship, we gain the right to make decisions on the other's behalf.
+But when we claim the rights without exercising the responsibility we are abusing the other's rights.
+We are engaging in a form of abuse of the other.
+So there are actually two kinds of abuse.
+One is a quality of a given choice creating a specific event.
 The other is a quality of a given relationship which then creates a pattern of events in that relationship.